dincengincan/DOM-art-js/README.md

 # DOM Art

 This is an experimental project for getting familiar with image processing in JS.
+Works on mobile devices too.

 ## Features